 And, I would just say never ever ever give up, there’s always something to tweak, there’s always something to add or do differently and you know if they want to talk to me.

 We are all different so you can’t go on Instagram and see “oh this person did Keto, they lost 30 pounds I should be able to do it too”.
 That’s not the case.
 You need to find out what works for you.

 Chloé : What are the main struggle you had in this journey?
-How you dealt with it?
+How did you deal with it?
 What helped you to go through it?

 Lauren : I think the main struggle for me was just dealing with the temptation of living the Dubai life and realizing that I needed to also maintain a really strict diet.
 I measure everything, I weight everything, I always have to make sure I get my workouts in and sometimes there’s people that you hang out with that are not accepting that, or you’re at work and people order cake for birthdays, and everybody wants to go to brunch… but you have to realize that your health is more important and don’t get me wrong, I still indulge but it’s just in smaller doses.
 I am not at brunch every weekend, or don’t go out partying as much as I want to.